 Pfizer’s/BioNtech tremendous success in their “moonshot” effort to deliver an innovative and effective COVID-19 vaccine has made Pfizer a global, household name.
 This record-time “light speed” achievement could not have been possible without Pfizer’s intensified focus on digital automation – fueled more recently by the urgency of the pandemic.

-In 2018, Pfizer launched the Enterprise Automation Services (EAS) team, which was tasked with “making work faster and easier” – with a goal to automate 75% of transactional processes by 2021.
+In 2018, Pfizer launched the Enterprise Automation Services (EAS) team, which was tasked with “making work faster and easier” – with a goal to automate 75% of transactional processes by 2021 with RPA and IA.
 Initial successes included streamlining transactional processes such as certain Financial, HR and Manufacturing activities as well as adverse event data processing.

 After the success of automation in the back office, the EAS team began exploring ways for digital workers to perform tasks with a more patient-focused impact.
 One such example includes the introduction of automation in the clinical trial process to reduce the time spent in processing large amounts of clinical trial process data.